 Thankfully that isn’t true at all!
 Cats and dogs can easily get along and even become best friends after a while.
 All you have to do is introduce them!
-Even if you have an already established dog in home, you can still introduce a cat to the family.
+Even if you have an already established dog at home, you can still introduce a cat to the family.

 Think about your dog’s temperament

 The chances of a creating a new peaceful dog/cat relationship can depend, in part, on your dog’s breed and general temperament.
 Naturally calm and social dogs can be more accepting of new family members.
-Certain breeds like, retrievers, pugs and maltese are known to be more cat-friendly.
+Certain breeds like retrievers, pugs and Maltese are known to be more cat-friendly.
 While other breeds, such as huskies, bull mastiffs and greyhounds have a natural prey drive that can make them want to hunt everything, including the new Mr. Fluffy.
 That’s why it’s important to make sure that your dog is a good fit for a new cat companion before committing.

 Introduce them gradually